LiveTL/LiveTL/README.md

 - rsync
 - npm (Note that the version installed by apt on Ubuntu 18.04 is too old and will not work, you'll have to upgrade npm manually)
 - gnu-sed (MacOS -- `brew install gsed` will install GNU-SED if you have `brew` installed)
+- python >= 3.6

 ## Developers

-LiveTL was developed by [these fine people](https://github.com/LiveTL/LiveTL/graphs/contributors).
+LiveTL is developed by [these fine people](https://github.com/LiveTL/LiveTL/graphs/contributors).